 Ruppert, Evelyn.
-30 April 2016.
+2016.
 A baroque sensibility for Big Data visualisations.
 In: John Law and Evelyn Ruppert, eds.
 Modes of Knowing: Resources from the Baroque.
 UK: Mattering Press, pp. 136-165.
 ISBN 978-0-9931449-8-1

 Ruppert, Evelyn.
-2016.
+2015.
 Big Data Economies and Ecologies.
-In: L. Ryan and L. McKie, eds.
+In: Linda McKie and Louise Ryan, eds.
 An End to the Crisis of Empirical Sociology?
 Trends and Challenges in Social Science Research.
 London: Routledge, pp. 12-26.
 ISBN 9781138828674

 Ruppert, Evelyn.
-September 2015.
+2015.
 Doing the Transparent State: open government data as performance indicators.
 In: R. Rottenburg; S. E. Merry; S-J Park and J Mugler, eds.
 A World of Indicators: The making of governmental knowledge through quantification.
 Cambridge: Cambridge University Press, pp. 127-150.
 ISBN 9781107450837

 Ruppert, Evelyn.
-1 April 2014.
+2014.
 Infrastructures of Census Taking.
 In: Gordon Darroch, ed.
 The Dawn of Canada's Century: Hidden Histories.
 Montreal: McGill-Queen’s University Press, pp. 51-70.
 ISBN 9780773542525

 Ruppert, Evelyn.
 2012.
 Seeing Population: Census and Surveillance by Numbers.
 In: Kirstie Ball; Kevin Haggerty and David Lyon, eds.
 Routledge International Handbook of Surveillance Studies.
 London: Routledge, pp. 209-216.
 ISBN 10: 0415588839